i05nagai/memorandum/language/english_speaking.md

     * relating to vehicles that are rented
         * a livery cab/car/driver
 * as of
+    * As of the time of writing,
+    * There does not appear to be a way to schedule a new call from the site as of yet
     * as from
     * starting from a particular time or date
         * As of next month, all the airline's fares will be going up